Evolutionary Retrofitting: The AfterLearnER Algorithm

 for the resulting parametrization.
-According to these bounds, increasing the number $k$ of independent runs, for a given total budget, decreases the risk of overfitting.
+These equations, interestingly, lead to upper bounds less than 1 in many cases of interest (\eg{} Hoeffding bound for upper bounding $\delta_\epsilon$, and a dataset size 8000, and $\epsilon=0.05$, and $\lambda=2$ and budget $B=100$, lead to a bound $<0.01$.)
+According to these bounds, increasing the number $k$ of independent runs for a fixed total budget decreases the risk of overfitting.
+This is particularly visible in~\cref{multirunsresynt}, for the Speech Resynthesis problem, for which overfitting is critical.
 Also, according to this bound, increasing the parallelism $\lambda$ decreases the risk of overfitting.
+A drawback, however, is that increasing the number of runs makes the results closer to a random search and, therefore, possibly less precise.

-\subsection{Versatility, convenience}
+\subsubsection{Versatility, convenience}

-Black-box optimization is very versatile, allowing the user to easily explore different objective functions.
-For Doom~(\Cref{doomxp}), for fair comparisons, we report results on the same losses than the ones used by the authors of previous works~\cite{doomai}.
-However, a significant benefit of AfterLearnER is its ability to adapt a model to a different loss, the \al, without the need to manually craft reward shaping, or using an approximate proxy.
+Black-box optimization is a very versatile approach, allowing the user to easily explore different objective functions.
+For Doom~(\Cref{doomxp}), for fair comparisons, we report results on the same losses as the ones used by the authors of previous works~\cite{doomai}.
+However, a significant benefit of AfterLearnER is its ability to adapt a model to a different loss, the \al, without the need to manually craft reward shaping or to use an approximate proxy.

-We note that the approach can be applied for the optimization of a complex system, including several deep learning (DL) models combined with other mathematical programming tools or signal processing methods, even if some of these blocks are non differentiable, as illustrated by the experiments presented in~\cref{sec:experiments}.
+We note that the approach can be applied for the optimization of a complex system, including several deep learning models combined with other mathematical programming tools or signal processing methods, even if some of these blocks are non-differentiable, as illustrated by the experiments presented in~\cref{sec:experiments}.

-\subsection{Small Aggregated Anytime Feedback}
+\subsubsection{Small Aggregated Anytime Feedback}

-The arguments for the potential benefits of AfterLearnER can be summarized by the acronym SAAF, for {\bf{Small Aggregated Anytime Feedback}}:
+In summary, the potential benefit of AfterLearnER is that it only needs feedback with the following properties: